Cura : Care Beyond Boundaries Logo

 About Continuity Of Care

-• who will i contact after hours if i have concerns during recovery
+• who should I contact after hours if I have concerns during recovery

-• how will follow up work once i am back home and what documentation will be shared with my local clinician if needed
+• how will follow up work once I am back home and what documentation can be shared with my local clinician if needed

-• what happens if i need an in-person assessment after i return
+• what happens if I need an in-person assessment after I return home

-Aftercare is a core part of cosmetic surgery outcomes and safety.
-Your care team should provide a plan that matches your procedure and your travel timeline.
-Follow instructions closely and do not assume that social media advice applies to your case.
+Aftercare is an important part of cosmetic surgery planning, recovery and safety.
+Your care team should provide a plan that matches your procedure and travel timeline.
+Follow your clinician’s instructions and do not assume that advice from social media applies to your case.

 Early Recovery Priorities